DominicTWHV/CTI-DB-Dump/README.md

 This repository contains an automatically updated dump of Cockatoo's Threat Intelligence (CTI) database.

 > [!IMPORTANT]
-> No updates will be pushed until the bot is operational.
+> Operational!
+Dumps will be made once per 12 hours.

 ## About